Question and answers

 South Egremont project

-Why have you built boreholes if you're linking into Thirlmere?
+Why have you used ground water sources if you're linking into Thirlmere?

-We must reduce the amount of water we take from Ennerdale and from 2022 we will no longer be able to abstract.
-The boreholes, and the other projects we’ve carried out will help us to reduce the amount of water we need to abstract from Ennerdale until the West Cumbria Water Supplies Project is completed.
+We had to reduce the amount of water we take from Ennerdale until the new pipeline and infrastructure to use Thirlmere as the water source for homes and businesses was completed.
+The ability to use additional ground water sources, and the other projects we’ve carried out helped us to reduce the amount of water we abstracted from Ennerdale.

-There are five boreholes which are linked to Ennerdale Water Treatment Works via a new 13km pipeline.
+There are five ground water extraction points which are linked to Ennerdale Water Treatment Works via a new 13km pipeline.
 Work also included new pumps and treatment units at Ennerdale treatment works.

 Ennerdale pumps and fish pass project